hpcleuven/VscDocumentation/source/software/r_package_management.rst

 ------------

 There exist thousands of R packages, available from online repositories like CRAN, Bioconductor or github.
-The more commonly used packages like `ggplot2`, `tidyverse` or `readr` are included in the centrally installed R modules or can be accessed by simply loading the R-bundle-CRAN and R-bundle-Bioconductor modules.
+Depending on the R version, the more commonly used packages like `ggplot2`, `tidyverse` or `readr` are either already included in the centrally installed R module or can be accessed by loading the R-bundle-CRAN and R-bundle-Bioconductor modules, e.g.:

 .. code:: r